MartaL0b0/CS2013_3013/README.md

 For installation of the backend server components please view the backend [README](https://github.com/MartaL0b0/CS2013_3013/tree/dev/backend)

+For installation of the frontend components please view the backend [README](https://github.com/MartaL0b0/CS2013_3013/tree/dev/brief_threat/README.md)

 **Install/Update Android Studio:**

 Begin by installing Android Studio on your computer ([Android Studio Install](https://developer.android.com/studio/install)).
 This is required for developing, testing and deploying android applications.

 **Install Flutter and Dart plugins:**

-Since the application was built using the Flutter framework you will need to Flutter and Dart plugins for your editor.
-See how to set them up here:
+Since the application was built using the Flutter framework you will need to install Flutter and Dart plugins for your editor.
+Here are links on how to set them up.

 * [Flutter install: Linux](https://flutter.dev/docs/get-started/install/linux)
 * [Flutter install: Windows](https://flutter.dev/docs/get-started/install/windows)